“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 “NAYLEEN!!”
 He shouted.

 She turned around and hesitated.
-That slow lumbering walk it had been doing had started doing had turned into a full on charge towards them.
-It was still slow by all standards, but the sudden aggression had not been something she had expected considering she only took her eyes off of it not even ten seconds ago.
+That slow lumbering walk this thing had been doing had now turned into a full on charge towards them.
+It was still slow by all standards, but the sudden aggression had not been something Nayleen had expected considering she only took her eyes off of it not even ten seconds ago.

 “Move back!
 Run!”
 She hissed.
-The three of them split off from the tree they'd been using for cover back onto the path and sprinted further towards the way they in came to gain some distance.
-Nayleen ran three dozen feet as she reached back into her quiver to notch an arrow into the bow, then she spun around, taking a second to adjust her aim and released it.
+The three of them split off from the tree they'd been using for cover back onto the path and sprinted further towards the way they in came to attempt to regain some distance.
+Nayleen ran three dozen yards as she reached back into her quiver to notch an arrow into the bow, then she spun around, taking a second to adjust her aim and released it.

-It flinched, but kept on stomping its way towards them, as if the arrow had done nothing.
+It flinched—maybe, but kept on stomping its way towards them, as if the arrow had done nothing.

 He moved his left hand, which held the rock adjacent to his palm almost like he was gripping a levitating bowling ball in his hand.
-He suddenly threw his arm out as if throwing the flaming boulder physically.
+With one last touch of willpower, he coaelesed the energy and shaped it into a sphere around his manifestation He suddenly threw his arm out as if throwing the flaming boulder physically.
 “Ethirul–!”
-He shouted out, sending the final force of will to launch it from his hand to fling it forwards.
+He shouted out, sending the final force of willpower to launch it from his hand to fling it forwards.
 While the throw did help project the magic outwards, the force of will he ignited of his intent to inflict harm to this thing was what made it fly incredibly fast, seen as his cape flapped violently in the air briefly as if a large gust of wind had frisked around him.

-He put a lot of effort into that one... and for it to just be swatted away so easily...?
+He put a lot of effort into that one... and for what?
+Just for it to just be swatted away so easily?

-“Watch out!”
-Cyial shouted from behind them.
+“Watch out!
+It's attacking” Cyial shouted from behind them.
 Sairek and Nayleen both watched as it raised its left tendril and though the both of them began to move back at Cyial’s exclamation, it still swung, the tendril, which expanded outwards to reach them.

 “Ngah–!”
 Cyial cried out in surprise, stumbling as if he had just been nearly knocked off balance abruptly.
 He staggered several steps towards his left.
 The two shields he had summoned between the both of them staggered heavily to the side Cyial was thrown towards and when Sairek and Nayleen both lowered their arms to look, they both were taken aback as the shield that had taken the blow suffered a massive dent into it and was cracked quite considerably.